Index, A History of the: Indexes, origins of

 At first it was feared that merely mechanical indexes such as these would make books themselves redundant, as there would be no need to consult the original work.
-Duncan argues that it is not a coincidence that it is the norm to use the same finger—the middle—to scroll down an index as it is to jab the air as if emphasising a point, both aspects of the medieval religious debate.
+Duncan argues that it is not a coincidence that it is the norm to use the same finger—the index finger—to scroll down an index as it is to jab the air as if emphasising a point, both aspects of the medieval religious debate.
 He demonstrates various forms of immediate usage the index lent itself too: